Rodogg-20/DataStructures/README.md

 # Tails
 Tail's class with some small application problems

+All code was originally created in NetBeans

-Note: all annotations are in Spanish
+Notes and name classes are all in Spanish